Humanitas University welcomes and encourages applications from talented students from all over the world.

 4. Conclusion of the registration on the Politecnico Milano website

-Having done the registration and paid the test fee on the Humanitas University MyPORTAL, the test application must be completed on the Politecnico Milano website, where the candidate will be automatically redirected by clicking on “Click here to complete your MEDTEC registration“.
+Having done the registration and paid the test fee, the test application must be completed on the Politecnico Milano website, where the candidate will be automatically redirected by clicking on “Click here to complete your MEDTEC registration“.

 Italian citizens must log in on Politecnico di Milano’s website by using SPID or CIE.
 International candidates will only need to complete the registration on Politecnico di Milano’s website without using the SPID or CIE credentials.